 The teenagers all ran down to the car and arrived long before us slow moms did.
 I have to say I LOVE the family we trekked with.
 This was a fun day because of friends!

 The original plan was to get lunch after in the little town of Chimney Rock, but the place (River Rocks) was closed (Corona).
 So, lunch at the house worked too.

-Bubba’s souvenir shop - is centrally located in Chimney Rock and "Bubba" the resident Golden Lab is just as sweet as can be.
+Bubba’s Souvenir Shop - is centrally located in Chimney Rock and "Bubba" the resident Golden Lab is just as sweet as can be.
 We bought some goodies.
 Right about this time I was starving.
-We lwft to eat at the house and let the kids join their friends out on the lake.
+We left to eat at the house and let the kids join their friends out on the lake.
 We were gone over 4 hours, much longer than we’d thought we’d be gone!

 Morning Walk (with Mimosa’s) - walk how you like, but a little exercise and area appreciation make the morning better!
 While the surrounding area to the house we rented was totally scenic and hilly, another mom and I took to morning walks.

 Jumping off the boat dock – for some afternoon fun!
 The water was finally up to about 74 degrees!
 It was much better than those first few nights.
 We even floated in the river a little just taking in the sights.
 If you sit in a life vest, with your legs through the arm holes, you can float and chill anywhere :-)